zieadahmed/file-organization-using-cpp./Sequential/README.md

 📌 What is Sequential File Organization?
 Sequential file organization stores records one after another in a sequence.
 Suitable for sequential reading and writing.
 Inefficient for random access or modification.
-Commonly used for logs, reports, and archival data
+Commonly used for logs, reports, and archival data.